trazfr/alarm/README.md

 - Raspberry HDMI must use `/dev/input/mice` for the events
 - Better tests for the graphical (screen + renderer + window) and audio part (but hardware dependent)
-- Internationalization.
-For now this is in French :)
 - Unittest more classes, but I don't want to use GMock as it would need `virtual` in a lot of methods :/
 - Create a Debian package to ease the deployment once the code is stable enough